When you created your Customer.io account, you likely saw a default segment called “Signed up” that uses the rule

 - Message 3: 7 days (sends on

-Users will never exit segments of this type, so if you want to automatically send payment reminders every month, you’ll need to constantly update the value of the
+Users will never exit segments of this type, so if you want to automatically send payment reminders every month, you’ll want to make sure that you set your campaign’s Frequency setting lets people re-enter the campaign every month.

 This type of segment can be used if you want to send messages to older users.